benjyongzh/where-atm-sg/README.md

 ## To-do list

-- atmlistitem, change to accordion to show details
 - infoWindow to be replaced with: mobile: pop-up at bottom of screen, non-mobile: details in accordion in atmlist
 - map colour styling
 - Use placeDetail for detailed address for map itemWindow and directions(?)